-Over the course of this three-year programme, eight artists will be selected to work with children aged 0-5 years, in four areas of England with little or no access to the arts, to develop ideas for new touring dance works.
+Over the course of this pioneering three-year programme over two cycles, up to eight artists will be selected to work with children aged 0-5 years, in four areas of England with little or no access to the arts, to develop ideas for new touring dance works.
 All of the artists will pitch their ideas to a Commissioning Circle that includes the Artistic Directors of Dance Umbrella, Edinburgh International Children’s Festival, The Birmingham Hippodrome, the co-Artistic Director of Strike a Light Festival, Starcatchers, the Paul Hamlyn Foundation and artists who specialise in making performances for children.
-Four in total will be selected to progress to the creation stage, and then to tour nationally.

-The programme will be evaluated by Dr Angela Pickard from Canterbury Christchurch University, who earlier this month was awarded the Dance Research Impact award from One Dance UK.
-Dr Pickard will contribute to a best practice toolkit to ensure the wider dance sector can benefit from what’s learned.
+Little Big Dance is being evaluated by Dr Angela Pickard from Canterbury Christchurch University, who was awarded the Dance Research Impact award by One Dance UK in 2019.
+Dr Pickard will contribute to a best practice toolkit to ensure the wider dance sector can benefit from what’s learned from the programme.

 Little Big Dance is supported with more than £371,000 investment from Paul Hamlyn Foundation and Arts Council England; and by Leeds Dance Partnership, Dance Umbrella, Birmingham Hippodrome and Strike a Light Festival.